caryssaperez/holocron/README.md

-# Untitled Project
+# Enceladus

-Untitled is a tabletop science fiction RPG akin to Dungeons & Dragons with all the roleplaying and none of the overhead.
+Enceladus is a tabletop science fiction RPG akin to Dungeons & Dragons with all the roleplaying and none of the overhead.